Ocelot

 The ocelot (Leopardus pardalis) is a medium-sized spotted wild cat that reaches 40–50 cm at the shoulders and weighs between 7 and 15.5 kg on average.
-It was first described by Carl Linnaeus in 1758.
+It is native to the southwestern United States, Mexico, Central and South America, and the Caribbean islands of Trinidad and Margarita.
+Carl Linnaeus scientifically described it in 1758.
 Two subspecies are recognized.

-It is native to the southwestern United States, Mexico, Central and South America, and the Caribbean islands of Trinidad and Margarita.
+The ocelot is efficient at climbing, leaping and swimming.
 It prefers areas close to water sources with dense vegetation cover and high prey availability.

-Typically active during twilight and at night, the ocelot tends to be solitary and territorial.
-It is efficient at climbing, leaping and swimming.
-It preys on small terrestrial mammals, such as armadillos, opossums, and lagomorphs.
+It preys on small terrestrial mammals, such as armadilloes, opossums, and lagomorphs.
+It is typically active during twilight and at night and tends to be solitary and territorial.
 Both sexes become sexually mature at around two years of age and can breed throughout the year; peak mating season varies geographically.
-After a gestation period of two to three months the female gives birth to a litter of one to three kittens.
+After a gestation period of two to three months, the female gives birth to a litter of one to three kittens.
 They stay with their mother for up to two years, after which they leave to establish their own home ranges.

-The ocelot is listed as Least Concern on the IUCN Red List, and is threatened by habitat destruction, hunting, and traffic accidents.
+The ocelot is listed as Least Concern on the IUCN Red List and is threatened by habitat destruction, hunting, and traffic accidents.
 While its range is very large, various populations are decreasing in many parts of its range.
 The association of the ocelot with humans dates back to the Aztec and Incan civilizations; it has occasionally been kept as a pet.